 Take time to consider the mood of your app, and how it relates to your target user(s).
 Establishing the attributes or mood will help you choose the main color for your project.
 In fact, the mood can be your north star, helping you make important choices throughout this process.
 Settle on your main color (or base color) and you can begin working with color combinations.

 If you’ve ever attended an art or design class, even as a kid, you likely remember something about how the color wheel is used to find and create harmonious color combinations.
 Keep in mind there are many more combinations than the classics we’re going to discuss here.
-However, once you have a handle on these, you’ll be able to create pleasing palettes of your own and/or have a conversation with a designer.
+However, once you are familiar with the basics, you’ll be able to create pleasing palettes of your own and/or have a conversation with a designer.
 If you’re new to creating color combinations, keep your color wheel close by for reference and it will all start to make sense.